FVolral/SD-FeedBackMachine/README.md

 - time_s: Time in seconds from the start to make the change.
 - prompt_from_png: Command name.
 - file path and name to a png file that contains the info you want.
+### prompt_vtt
+Loads a series of prompts from a .vtt subtitle file.
+The first cue is read as positive prompts | negative prompts, and set at the specified cue time.
+- Format: `time_s | prompt_vtt | vtt_filepath`
+- time_s: Time in seconds from the start to make the change.
+- prompt_vtt: Command name.
+- file path and name to a vtt file that contains the positive and negative prompts.
 ### transform
 Set the current transform.
 - Format: `time_s | transform | zoom | x_shift | y_shift | rotation`